Create MCP Tools

 When Google Calendar updates, developers may need to:

-Update 3 different versions of integrations simultaneously
+Update 3 different integration versions simultaneously

 Maintain 3 different technical documents